celelstine/best-flight/README.md

  - Run migration with `python manage.py migrate`.
  - Start the app with `python manage.py runserver`

+### How to setup the project with docker
+- Turn on the service via `make up`
+- Run latest migrations `make migrate`
+- use the app

 ### Running Test
 you can run the test by running
 ```bash